Liwan88/ar.js/README.md

 OSS AR Javascript Library 4 Browser

 # Install & Run Tenken Application
-## Install InterstageAR
+## Install InterstageAR (to Android or Windows)
-1. Install following apk into Android device applications/Tenken/mobile_nativeclient/Android/OSSFJAR_20160808.apk
+1. (for Android) Install following apk into Android device applications/Tenken/ar_nativeclient/Android/OSSFJAR_20160808.apk
+1. (for Windows) Install using following msi into any Windows computer that has a camera applications/Tenken/ar_nativeclient/Windows/ARClientSetupForTopcoderWindows.msi
 2. Start application, and Click on "AR Custom Web Application"

 ## Setup InterstageAR